Guides

 Cancer Adjunct Therapy Research

 Longo's group has conducted multiple studies on FMD as an adjunct to chemotherapy.
 The proposed mechanism: cancer cells cannot adapt to nutrient deprivation (they lack the metabolic flexibility of normal cells), making them more vulnerable to chemotherapy during an FMD.
 Multiple Phase I/II trials are ongoing.
-This is promising but requires physician supervision.
+This is promising but strictly requires physician and oncologist supervision — fasting during cancer treatment is never something to attempt independently.

 Metabolic Syndrome Data